 LEGOLAND California – $99.00

-Another Incredible addition to the card.
+Another Incredible addition to the Pass.
 While it’s not technically in LA and it’s quite a trip out to it, kids go absolutely bonkers for LEGOLAND.
 Honestly, if you don’t want to go We advise not letting your kids know it’s an option as they will pester you until you take them!
 It will be another FULL day (you could actually spend several as its full resort! but only one visit included with the pass) so If you are doing Universal as well probably better suited to a 5 or 7-day pass.
 Or this options is an absolute bargain if you are planning a multi-base trip with San Diego as an additional stop!

-There are loads of other Attractions included these are just a selection of our favorites, This on one pass where even on a 7-day pass we would struggle to fit in all the attractions we wanted.
+There are loads of other Attractions included these are just a selection of our favorites, This is one pass where even on a 7-day pass we would struggle to fit in all the attractions we wanted.
 It’s a really top line up.
-That isn’t always the case with these passes, there is often a lot of filler to get the headline number of attraction higher, but in this case, almost all the attractions are top quality.
+That isn’t always the case with these passes, there is often a lot of filler to get the headline number of attractions higher, but in this case, almost all the attractions are top quality.

 We really think so. the total value of the above attractions is a whopping $539.99 That’s a lot of money.
 The 5-day pass (you will need 5 days to do all the above) is $289 a $250+ saving PER PERSON!
 That is a lot of money you can spend on food, drink, Gas, Souvenir’s, etc. It’s even enough to pay for a trip to Disneyland!